Leopard Tortoise

 • The leopard tortoise is the 4th largest species of tortoise in the world.

 • Leopard tortoise eggs incubate in the ground for 8-18 months.
-Once they hatch, the hatchlings come to the surface and are responsible for caring for themselves.
+Once born, the hatchlings come to the surface and immediately need to fend for themselves since the parents do not stick around to raise their young.

 • A group of tortoises is known as a creep.